Volcano Photography - Beginners Guide

 Daytime Photography

 Ash Clouds / Pyroclastic Flows.
-Nighttime photography of pyroclastic flows emanating from Domes is not really possible.
-The same applies to ash clouds.
-These are best captured during the daytime.
+Nighttime photography of ash clouds / pyroclastic flows is extremely difficult.
+On moonlit nights it may by possible to retain some structure using short exposure times (i.e. < 5 sec).
+Both are nevertheless best captured during the daytime.
 As with all other volcanic phenomena captured during the day, general rules of photography apply which I will not go into here.
 One or two minor points should be mentioned though.
 The autofocus of most cameras has difficulty focussing on ash clouds in certain light conditions, since they often lack any high contrast structures.
 If this problem occurs, it is advisable to focus on a more contrasty object equidistant to the motif (e.g. the edge of the crater against the sky) and then once correct autofocus is confirmed, deactivate the autofocus.
 Further, if you want to freeze motion (e.g. lava bombs in flight), a short exposure time is necessary (e.g. 1/1000 sec), just as with photography of flying birds.
 Longer exposures can give a more dynamic but less sharp touch.
 Simply a matter of taste.

 Mount Etna Ash Cloud Eruption Stromboli Volcano Ash Rich Eruption